kuertee/x4-mod-ui-extensions/README.md

 1. Install the mod as a player.
 2. Copy the "game/extensions/kuertee_ui_extensions/ui" folder into the "game/ui" folder.
 This will overwrite UIX's XPL files into the game.
 3. Launch the game with the "-prefersinglefiles" option.
 This will make the game use UIX XPL files instead of the base game's corresponding files that are in its cat/dat files.
 4. Examine one of the callbacks in any of those XPL files.
 Search for "callback".
-Add any callback you need in any of those XPL files.
+Add any callback you need in any of the XPL files IN THE GAME FOLDER.
 If you need a add callbacks to a menu file that UIX doesn't have let me know (on Discord, Nexus or kuertee@gmail.com).
 5. When done adding your callbacks, send me the changed XPL files.
 6. I'll merge them with the master UIX files.
 7. We'll coordinate release dates so that the new UIX mod with your callbacks is released near the time you release your mod.